jpowell96/data-analysis/bank_failures/writeup.md

 My latest endeavor with SQL is working with timeseries data.
 For this mini-analysis, I decided to chart out US bank failures overtime.

-I found the [csv file of the data](https://catalog.data.gov/dataset/fdic-failed-bank-list) on data.gov, which has public datasets from the US governemnt.
+I found an [official dataset of FDIC Bank Failures](https://catalog.data.gov/dataset/fdic-failed-bank-list) on data.gov, which has public datasets from the US governemnt.
 It lists all the banks that have failed since 2000.

 ## Importing the Data